SchmidtDSE/mesa_abm_poc/vegetation/config/JOTRv0.md

     a.
 If the agent is a `SEED`

     - Convert to `SEEDLING` with germination probability $p_G$, remain `SEED` otherwise
     - If not germinate, kill with $p = 0.5$.
-This represent depletion of seeds by rodents and other biotic factors
+This represents loss of seed germinability due to low capacity for seed dormancy

     b.
 If agent is a tree